Posted by: Northwest Eye in General on June 17, 2025

 Define Ocular Melanoma: Causes and Risk Factors

-Ocular melanoma, which is also referred to as uveal cancer, is a rare yet serious condition that arises from melanocytes in the eye.
-While the exact causes remain unclear, we understand that several key risk factors can contribute to this condition, and being aware of them is important for your health.
+Ocular melanoma, or uveal melanoma, is a rare yet serious cancer originating from melanocytes in the eye.
+While the exact causes remain unclear, several key risk factors have been identified:

-- Genetic Factors: Inherited mutations, especially in the BAP1 gene, significantly heighten the risk of developing ocular melanoma.
+- Genetic Factors: Inherited mutations, particularly in the BAP1 gene, significantly increase susceptibility to ocular melanoma.
 These genetic variations can influence the likelihood of developing the disease and its potential for metastasis.

 - Environmental Factors: Prolonged exposure to ultraviolet (UV) light is a notable risk, especially for individuals with light-colored eyes and fair skin.
-This exposure can result in oxidative harm in pigmented tissues, aiding in the formation of skin cancer.
+This exposure can lead to oxidative damage in pigmented tissues, contributing to the development of melanoma.

-- Age and Gender: It’s common to feel concerned as the occurrence of ocular melanoma increases with age, reaching its highest point between 70 and 79 years.
+- Age and Gender: The incidence of ocular melanoma rises with age, peaking between 70 and 79 years.
 Men are slightly more affected than women, with a reported incidence rate of 5.8 cases per million for males compared to 4.4 for females.

-- Other Factors: Prior eye injuries, specific skin disorders, and a family history of skin cancer can further increase risk levels.
+- Other Factors: Previous eye trauma, certain skin conditions, and a family history of melanoma can further elevate risk levels.

-Symptoms: We understand that noticing changes can be alarming.
-Patients may experience dark spots in the iris, light flashes, blurred vision, and floaters, which are crucial for early detection.
+Symptoms: Patients may experience dark spots in the iris, light flashes, blurred vision, and floaters, which are crucial for early detection.

-Survival Rates: Statistics indicate that nearly half of patients with ocular melanoma may experience metastasis, and the 5-year relative survival rate is approximately 85% if the disease has not spread beyond the eye.
-This information can provide some reassurance during a challenging time.
+Survival Rates: Statistics indicate that nearly half of patients with uveal melanoma may experience metastasis, and the 5-year relative survival rate is approximately 85% if the cancer has not spread beyond the eye.

-Complications: We recognize that treatment for eye cancer can lead to issues such as vision loss and glaucoma, making awareness of these risks essential.
-It’s important to discuss these concerns with your healthcare provider.
+Complications: Treatment for ocular melanoma can lead to complications such as vision loss and glaucoma, making awareness of these risks essential.

 Understanding these factors is crucial for implementing effective early detection and prevention strategies.
-We encourage regular eye examinations, particularly for those at higher risk due to genetic predispositions or environmental exposures.
-Remember, we are here to help you through this process.
+Regular eye examinations are recommended, particularly for those at higher risk due to genetic predispositions or environmental exposures.

 Treat Ocular Melanoma: Current Approaches and Innovations